Tutorials Microsoft Azure Tutorial

 Fresher level

-Q1: Explain Create ASP.NET Core Web API Project in a system design interview.
+Q1: Explain Create ASP.NET Core Web API Project in an Azure architect interview.

 Q2: App Service vs AKS for ASP.NET Core?

-A: App Service: simpler ops, autoscale, slots.
-AKS: microservices, custom K8s, multi-tenant isolation at scale.
+A: App Service: simpler ops, slots, autoscale.
+AKS: microservices, custom K8s, multi-tenant isolation when team has K8s ops skills.

 Q3: How do you manage secrets in Azure?

-A: Key Vault + Managed Identity; reference secrets in App Service/AKS; rotate regularly.
+A: Key Vault + Managed Identity; reference secrets in App Service/AKS; rotate regularly; never commit to git.

 Mid / senior level